iterative/dvc.org/static/docs/user-guide/contributing/docs.md

   `yarn prettier --write '{static,src}/**/*.{js,jsx,md}'` formats all the JavaScript and Markdown files.

-- Using `dvc <command>` in the Markdown files, the docs engine will create a link to that command automatically.
+- Markdown: Using `dvc <command>`, the docs engine will create a link to that command automatically.
 (No need to use `[]()` explicitly to create them.)

-- Neither bullet lists nor each bullet's text should be too long (3 sentence paragraphs max.)
+- Markdown: Neither bullet lists nor each item's should be too long (3 sentence paragraphs max.)
 Full sentence bullets should begin with a capital letter and end in period `.` otherwise they can be all lower case and have no ending punctuation.
-Bullets can be separated by an empty line if they contain short paragraphs.
+Bullets can be separated by an empty line if they contain several paragraphs, but this is discouraged, to keep each item short.

-- Syntax highlighting in fenced code blocks (Markdown) should use the `usage` `dvc`, and `yaml` custom languages. `usage` is employed to show the `dvc --help` output for each command reference. `dvc` can be used to show examples of commands and their output in a terminal session. `yaml` is used to
+- Markdown: Syntax highlighting in fenced code blocks should use the `usage` `dvc`, and `yaml` custom languages. `usage` is employed to show the `dvc --help` output for each command reference. `dvc` can be used to show examples of commands and their output in a terminal session. `yaml` is used to